Proximyst/cov/README.md

 If you need samples to test with, you can run `just samples` to generate some sample data.
 If you have GNU coreutils installed, this will be parallelised.

+The main branch is used as a [trunk-based development branch](https://trunkbaseddevelopment.com/).

 ## Licence

 `cov` is licensed under the MIT licence.
 See the [LICENCE](LICENCE) file for more information.